From 'backuppato' to 'zoomando': anglicisms as language enrichment or self-harm?

 Arguments for or against loanwords are ancient.
 A first century BC tract on rhetoric intones Novum verbum novitate offendet / New words offend by their very newness.
 Or perhaps not?
 Finally does it matter either way?
 Dante at one bookend, six Nobel laureates for literature at the other, surely Italian can look after itself.

 Meanwhile anglicisms which stick do so presumably for a reason.
 “Flirt” outmatches breve relazione amorosa.
 “Boom” is more dramatically succinct than periodo di intenso sviluppo economico – and in relation to current covid-19 cases.
 “Sit-in” acts as a mini-zip file for raduno di dimostranti che, stando seduti per terra, occupano un luogo pubblico (Zanichelli).

 David Crystal’s The Stories of English painstakingly puts Shakespeare’s coinages at 2,035 – largely from Latin or Italian, the foreign language then in vogue.
 Drearily monosyllabic Middle English was given another lease of life; variation of short words with long anticipates the plays’ ingeniously alternating registers of sound and sense.
 To second Andrea Marcolongo, “A language changes or rather mutates, because it’s alive, anchored in its speakers' everyday experience.”

 Varying long words with short, could anglicismi also prove a blessing in disguise?
 The jury is still out.

-This article was published in the November 2020 edition of Wanted in Rome magazine.
+This article was originally published in the November 2020 edition of Wanted in Rome magazine.